 “It’s probably the most complex building and most diverse range of skills and knowledge of finishes and services and structure that we’ve come across and the beauty of it all is, at the end of the day, seamless.
 It doesn’t look like it’s over engineered, it doesn’t look like it’s trying to be too smart - it’s just calmly, confidently excellent.

 “The way the steel members shafted through several floors on the diagonal so the whole building itself became the structure not just components, with everything working together in a super-efficient structure is very, very innovative,” said Richard Johnson, Director and Principal Architect, Johnson Pilton Walker

-5 Martin Place has been shortlisted for the prestigious, international Institution of Structural Engineers’ Structural Awards 2016, in the Commercial or Retail category.
+5 Martin Place has won a plethora of awards, including a commendation in the prestigious, international Institution of Structural Engineers’ Structural Awards 2016, in the Commercial or Retail category.